Technigo/project-guess-who/README.md

 # Project Name

-Week 5 of the Technigo Bootcamp.
+Week 5 @ Technigo Bootcamp.
 This week I made a digital version of the boardgame Guess Who?
 To make it more fun I decided to make a Game if Thrones edition!

 ## The problem